ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Introduction

 In this landscape, Machine Learning (ML) opened new avenues across key areas of climate science, including the analysis of TCs and their effect on the environment.
-Several studies propose innovative ML-based solutions for TC detection and tracking.
-A consistent part of these works frames TC identification and classification as an Object Detection (OD) task.
+A consistent part of these works frames TC detection and linking as an Object Detection (OD) task.
 Mask- and Faster- Region-based Convolutional Neural Networks have been employed in \cite{wang2020,xie2020,nair2022}, whereas the You Only Look Once architecture has been used in \cite{shakya2020,pang2021,haque2022,lam2023}. \cite{kumlerbonfanti2020} explored U-Net-based segmentation approaches for accurate TC detection, whereas \cite{kim2019a} compared the skills of Decision Trees, Random Forest, Support Vector Machines, and Linear Discriminant Analysis for the TC classification.
 All the aforementioned works leverage satellite observations for training.
 Other studies explored TC detection with different data sources: \cite{matsuoka2018} trained a Convolutional Neural Network (CNN) for binary classification of TCs and their precursors using Outgoing Long-wave Radiation from Cloud-resolving Global Atmospheric Simulation, whereas \cite{galea2023} proposed TCDetect, a data-driven framework for detecting TC presence and absence leveraging ERA-Interim \cite{dee2011} dataset for the climate variables and an online data-reduction method.
-Although their good performance, most of these approaches are limited to detection or classification tasks, constraining their use on climate-related applications.
+Although their advances, most of these approaches consist in TC detection or binary classification, limiting their use to climate applications.